Section 3 Masters Degree Requirements

 Students work toward Masters Degrees in Probability and Statistic in a number of different ways.
 It depends on which program you are in, what is your background coming into statistics, and what your career goals are.

-1. Doctoral students in Statistics who do not already have a MA in statistics will often complete the MA in Mathematical Statistics which can be satisfied by completing the Core Courses and then passing two Qualifying exams along with 6 additional units of coursework.
+Doctoral students in Statistics who do not already have a MA in statistics will often complete the MA in Mathematical Statistics which can be satisfied by completing the Core Courses and then passing the Qualifying exam along with 6 additional units of coursework.

-3. BS/MS Students in Actuarial Science have a completely separate set of requirements for the joint degree.
-Only UCSB undergraduates are elgible to join this program.
+BS/MS Students in Actuarial Science have a completely separate set of requirements for the joint degree.
+Only UCSB undergraduates are eligible to join this program.

-You can consult the Department Grad Handbook for some alternative degree options.
+You can consult the Department Grad Handbook for alternative degree options.

 3.1 Course Requirements for MA in Applied Statistics